-‘Variable hours’ employees are not guaranteed set hours and can work a varying number of hours during a working week.
+‘Variable hours’ employees do not have set hours and can work irregular hours during a working week.
 They have no fixed working pattern (i.e. they are not shift workers who work set hours).

-- Has no set hours of work at all, though is expected to be available to work as and when required (i.e. a “zero hours'” employee); or
+- Has no set hours of work at all, though employers expect them to be available to work as and when they require them to (i.e. a “zero hours'” employee); or

 - Has a nominal number of contracted hours (to allow the employer to maintain flexibility), but is also required to work in excess of those hours; or

 - Is responsible for determining their own hours of work, which will be dictated by their workload.